wttech/bobcat-gradle-template/README.md

 Both parameters are optional:

-- `target` - directory where the Bobcat project will be generated (by default it will be created inside this cloned/downloaded repository)
+- `target` - directory where the Bobcat project will be generated (by default it will be created inside this cloned/downloaded repository - which we don't recommend as it will be deleted each time project is generated)

 - `template` - determines which template from the ones available will be used to generate the project (the default template is `bobcat-junit`)